Swallowtail23/mtgc/README.md

 # README # (v29/01/2022)

 ## How do I get set up? ##
 * Summary of set up
 * Configuration

 ### Web server ###
-Install under web server as applicable.
+Install under web server as applicable
 - See setup/mtgc.conf for sample Apache configuration file
 - Sample config restricts bulk and setup folders to localhost access

+### Dependencies ###
+#### JsonMachine ####
+Used for bulk script parsing
+- installed by composer to 'vendors' folder, and autoloaded by ini.php

+#### JQuery and IAS ####
+Works with JQuery 3.6:  <script src="/js/jquery.js"></script>
+IAS pulled down from CDN on index.php: <script src="https://unpkg.com/@webcreate/infinite-ajax-scroll@3/dist/infinite-ajax-scroll.min.js"></script>
+Should work over npm, issue raised
+- install npm on the server for https://github.com/webcreate/infinite-ajax-scroll
+- npm install --save @webcreate/infinite-ajax-scroll

+### File locations ###
+Create a new folder at /opt/mtg
+Copy the ini file (see next section) and bulk scripts to it (samples are in setup folder), altering as needed so they point to where the bulk scripts are.
+Make sure the logfile location specified in the ini file exists and is web-server-writable.
+Make sure the ImgLocation folder exists and is web-server-writable.

 ### Ini file ###
 The application expects an ini file located at: /opt/mtg/mtg_new.ini.
+Apache must be able to read this file (no write required).
 It must include:

     [general]
     tier = "dev"                            //either 'dev' or 'prod'